erp-texh-2022/etworkk-14.0/addons/mass_mailing/README.md

 The chatter feature enables you to communicate faster and more efficiently with your customer.
-Get documents created automatically (leads, opportunities, tasks, ...) based on answers to your mass mailing campaigns Follow the discussion directly on the business documents within Dosyt or via email.
+Get documents created automatically (leads, opportunities, tasks, ...) based on answers to your mass mailing campaigns Follow the discussion directly on the business documents within etwork or via email.

 Get all the negotiations and discussions attached to the right document and relevent managers notified on specific events.